keu/docs/astro/cli-release-notes.md

 Release date: February 25, 2022

-### View Logs from Astro Deployments with a New Astro CLI Command

-If you prefer to troubleshoot DAGs and monitor your Deployments from the command line, you can now run `astrocloud deployment logs`, a new Astro CLI command that allows you to view the same Scheduler logs that appear in the **Logs** tab of the Cloud UI.

-When you run this command, all Scheduler logs emitted by a Deployment over the last 24 hours appear in your terminal.
-Similarly to the Cloud UI, you can filter logs by log level using command flags.
-For more information about this command, see the [CLI Command Reference](cli-reference/astrocloud-deployment-logs.md).

-### Create and Delete Deployments on Astro with New Astro CLI Commands

-You can now use the Astro CLI to create and delete Deployments on Astro with two new commands:

-- `astrocloud deployment create`
-- `astrocloud deployment delete`

-These commands are functionally identical to the [Deployment configuration](configure-deployment.md) and deletion process in the Cloud UI.
-For more information, see the [CLI Command Reference](cli-reference/astrocloud-deployment-create.md).

 ### Deploy to Astro with Deployment API Keys for Simpler CI/CD

 You can now use [Deployment API keys](api-keys.md) to run `astrocloud deploy` either from the CLI directly or via a CI/CD script.
 This update simplifies deploying code to Astro via CI/CD.